BurgerAndreas/equilibrium-forcefields/README.md

 Jo, das klingt auch viel versprechend

 - exact gradient with torch autograd
+- - default: grad=1 Phantom Gradient (running 1 function step at the fixed point and differentiating it as the backward pass)
+- - ift=True for exact implicit differentiation
+- - grad=10, f_max_iter=0 for exact Back Progapagation Through Time (BPTT) with PyTorch autograd (should give the same result as IFT, use as a sanity check)

-- force weglassen, nur energy in loss
+- force weglassen, nur energy in loss meas_force=False

 - fixed point error (do we converge to a fixed point)?
 - - Broyden solver NaN: numerical instability?
 - - f_stop_mode='rel' (default) or 'abs'?

 - Broyden solver NaN: numerical instability?

 - DEQ paper: use of (layer)norm?

 - DEQ torch norm tricks

 - exploding weights or activations?

 - equformer num_layers=2 fuer vergleichbarkeit

 - equiformer equivariance test (model(x) == model(rot(x)))

 - initalize z0=0 (why do others do it and how can we do it)